lbrios/essex-service-design-toolkit/docs/documentation/core/accessibility/examples-of-how-to-write-content-for-specific-impairments.md

 *   spread content all over a page -and force user to scroll horizontally when text is magnified to 200%
 *   separate actions from their context

-## Designing for users who are D/deaf or hard of hearing
+## Designing for users who are deaf or hard of hearing

 ### Do